ovishesh/MSA-GIT-WebDev-Workshop/4. Content/Introduction to Web Dev.md

 The difference is that instead of formatting the list with numbers to show order, the list is formatted using bullet points by default.

-In terms of coding, we use <ul> instead of <ol>.
+In terms of coding, we use ul instead of ol.
 The rest of the code remains the same.

 Below the ordered list, add the following:
 ```